-Although your focus when planning a trade show booth needs to be your product, and even when your signage and presentation is what will attract people, you can never underestimate the importance of lighting for a successful exhibit.
+Although your focus when planning a trade show booth needs to be your product, and even when your signage and presentation is what will attract people, you can never underestimate the importance of lighting for a successful exhibit, whether you're attending a trade show in Austin or Orange County.
 Planning lighting needs to be done early in the process, and you need to keep your lighting designers on the loop and aware of every change to your exhibit, as small and insignificant as it might seem to you.

 Plan the Lighting Early